INTRODUCTION TO SSDLC

 We help teams identify where and how vulnerabilities have the potential of impacting your applications and software.
 In addition, we assist teams in adding the ``secure`` portion to the SDLC for future projects and applications.
 Contact us in order to learn more or to schedule a meeting.

 INTRODUCTION TO SOFTWARE DEVELOPMENT LIFE CYCLE MODELS

-As many IT firms do not have a large budget for security, IT security is thus not a top priority, and even worse, many corporations take the approach of simply reacting to security vulnerabilities (as opposed to proactively testing for them) after the application has been developed and flaws have been found - either by personnel, researchers, end-users, or by hackers.
+Many IT firms do not have a large budget for security, or don’t make it a priority.
+Often times corporations take the approach of simply reacting to security vulnerabilities (as opposed to proactively testing for them) after the application has been developed and flaws have been found - either by personnel, researchers, end-users, or by hackers.
 For the former (personnel) - since testing usually occurs near the end of the SDLC - costs and timelines often do not allow businesses to go back and remediate the developed software.
-Often security flaws that are found late in the SDLC are allowed to stay, since quickly-developed, functional applications are often top priority for the sake of revenue and sales.
+Security flaws that are found late in the SDLC are allowed to stay, since quickly-developed, functional applications are often top priority for the sake of revenue and sales.
 The alternative is a security ``quick fix,`` which often results in the accumulation of technical debt being added at the end of the development process to partly mitigate security flaws.
 The result is an insecure product being deployed and sent to end-users.

 THE SECURE SOFTWARE DEVELOPMENT LIFE CYCLE

 IS AN IMPROVEMENT ON THE TRADITIONAL LIFE CYCLE MODEL

 Adding Security into the SDLC is imperative as it includes small and important features in the software.
 It’s determined on a continuous and constant basis by collaborations between developers, operations admins, and security engineers.